 Things you must do

-Tell any other doctors, dentists and pharmacists who are treating you that you take this medicine.
+Tell any other doctors, dentists and pharmacists who are treating you that you are

-If the symptoms of your infection do not improve within a few days, or if they become worse, tell your doctor or pharmacist.
+If the symptoms of your infection do not improve within a few days, or if they become

-Stop using APO-Chloramphenicol Eye Drops and tell your doctor or pharmacist if irritation
+Stop using chloramphenicol eye drops and tell your doctor or pharmacist if irritation

 Things you must not do

 If you do not complete the full course prescribed by your doctor or pharmacist, the

 infection may not be completely cured.
-The bacteria may grow again and your symptoms
+The bacteria may grow again, and your symptoms